efritz/aidev/README.md

 - `:loaddir <patterns, ...>`: Load directory entries into the conversation.
 - `:unload [<patterns, ...>]`: Remove matching files or directories from the conversation.
 - `:clear`: Clear all messages in the conversation.
-- `:savepoint`: Mark a point in the conversation to which you can rollback.
+- `:savepoint <name>`: Mark a point in the conversation to which you can rollback.
 - `:rollback <savepoint>`: Rollback to a previously defined savepoint.
 - `:undo`: Undo the last user action.
 - `:redo`: Redo the last undone action.